Jierark/Notes/MIT Class Notes/18.0851/Lecture 3.md

 Decomposing matrices this way allows us to compute certain quantities much easier than before.
 For example, the determinant of $K_3$ is the product of the determinants of L and U, which are easy to compute.
 L has a determinant of 1, and the determinant of U is the product of the entries on the diagonal.

-You could also decompose U into two more matrices, but this is an exercise in the homework and was not mentioned during lecture.
+You could also decompose U into two more matrices D, $L^T$, but this is an exercise in the homework and was not mentioned during lecture.
+LU decomposition is the process by which we would solve matrix-equation systems by hand.